PeterGemmell/Stock_movement_tracker/README.md

 * Run pipenv shell

-* To change stock symbol simply open Open in editor of your choice and change the ticker symbol on line 13.
+* To change stock symbol simply open in editor of your choice and change the ticker symbol on line 13.

 * Type the command python3 stock_tracker.py